• Skip to primary navigation

 Booking a place with a pool in Izamal can help you survive during the warmer months of the year.

-Mid range: Hotel Rinconada del Convento
+Mid Range: Hotel Rinconada del Convento

 This hotel is located just one block from the city square, with views of the convent right outside your window.
-There’s a beautiful green terraced garden and sparkling swimming pool too.
+There’s a beautiful green terraced garden and a sparkling swimming pool too.
 Sparkly clean and cozy!

-Book Hotel Rincinada del Convento now
+Book Hotel Rinconada del Convento

 Luxury: Hacienda Sacnicte

 This is the place to be if you’re in the mood for some peace and tranquility.
 The hacienda itself is an elegant 17th-century building with each room tastefully decorated.
-Cool down by the pool after wandering around Izamal, and afterward enjoy a glass of wine in the outdoor lounge area.
+Cool down by the pool after wandering around Izamal, and enjoy a glass of wine in the outdoor lounge area.

-Book Hacienda Sacnicte now
+Book Hacienda Sacnicte

 Has this convinced you to visit “The Yellow City”?
 Have you been to any pueblo mágicos?